'I did what I had to do,' Rittenhouse says at Wisconsin murder trial | Law-Order

 "I used deadly force," Rittenhouse said. "...
 I didn't know if it was going to kill them.
 But I used deadly force to stop the threat that was attacking me."
 Rittenhouse is charged in the killing of Joseph Rosenbaum, 36, and Anthony Huber, 26, and the wounding of Gaige Grosskreutz, 27, during protests on Aug.
 25, 2020.
 Rittenhouse, 17 at the time of the killings, has pleaded not guilty.

 By the night of the shootings, Kenosha had experienced two nights of tumultuous protests triggered by the police shooting of a local Black man, Jacob Blake.
-Several businesses were burned to the ground and there were incidents of looting.
-Police used rubber bullets and tear gas to control crowds, which included men wearing military-style gear and carrying rifles who confronted the sometimes-violent protesters.
-Dressed in a navy blue suit and dark blue tie, Rittenhouse initially was composed on the witness stand until his attorney began asking him to detail his encounter with Rosenbaum, who he shot four times.
-Video evidence has shown Rosenbaum pursuing and throwing a plastic bag at Rittenhouse before the fatal encounter.
+Several businesses were burned down and there was looting.
+Police used rubber bullets and tear gas to control crowds, which included men wearing military-style gear and carrying rifles who confronted the sometimes-violent demonstrators.
+Dressed in a navy blue suit and dark blue tie, Rittenhouse initially was composed on the witness stand until his attorney asked him to detail his encounter with Rosenbaum, who he shot four times.
+Video evidence showed Rosenbaum pursuing and throwing a plastic bag at Rittenhouse before the fatal encounter.

 Moments earlier, Rittenhouse said Rosenbaum had threatened twice to kill him, telling a group he was with "I'm going to cut your fucking hearts out."
 The slain man's fiance has testified Rosenbaum was being treated for bipolar disorder.
 Rittenhouse faces a misdemeanor charge of underage possession of his weapon along with five felony counts.

-'HERE TO HELP' Binger repeatedly enraged Kenosha County Judge Bruce Schroeder: first when he asked Rittenhouse about his decision remain silent until now, as is his right, and then when he asked about an incident caught on video two weeks prior to the shootings in which Rittenhouse talked about shooting men he believed were shoplifting at a pharmacy.
+'DON'T GET BRAZEN' Binger repeatedly enraged the judge: first when he asked Rittenhouse about his decision to remain silent until now, as is his right, and then when he asked about an incident caught on video two weeks prior to the shootings in which Rittenhouse talked about shooting men he believed were shoplifting at a pharmacy.

-Schroeder had already ruled that the video was inadmissible.
+Schroeder had already ruled video inadmissible.
 "Don't get brazen with me," Schroeder yelled at the prosecutor with the jury out of the room.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)